sofia1701/command-line-app/README.md

 `run-func index.js fileReader "/Users/sofiadionis/Documents/textFile1.txt"`

 index.js is the name of the file containing the fuction fileReader, which takes the file path as an argument as shown above.

 Please note the program only accepts .txt type of files.

+To run unit tests `npm t` and tests with coverage `npm t -- --coverage`.

 ## Built With